If you're looking for the best dividend stocks to add to your portfolio today, you definitely need to look at Canadian Dividend Aristocrats.

 Unlike during the COVID-19 pandemic in 2020 when both financials and oil and gas were expected to struggle, the tune has changed and we're seeing a very strong resurgence in both sectors.

-But with all that being said, lets get to our complete list of Canadian Dividend Aristocrats, first going over the particular sector makeup of this list.
+But with all that being said, lets get to our complete list of Canadian Dividend Aristocrats.

 Canadian Dividend Aristocrats List